x3p0-dev/x3p0-reflections/readme.txt

 == Changelog ==

-Please see the `changelog.md` file included with the plugin file.
+Please see the `changelog.md` file included within the theme folder.
 Or, you can view the [online change log](https://github.com/x3p0-dev/x3p0-reflections/blob/master/changelog.md).

 == Resources ==